Defining Material Types

 Bio-based Materials / Biochemical Processing

 Converting material into industrial products.
-Examples include creating fibers for packaging material, creating bioplastics (e.g., polylactic acid), making “traditional” materials such as leather or feathers (e.g., for pillows), and rendering fat, oil, or grease into a raw material to make products such as soaps, biodiesel, or cosmetics.
-“Biochemical processing” does not refer to anaerobic digestion or production of bioethanol through fermentation
+Examples include creating fibers for packaging material, creating bioplastics (e.g., polylactic acid), making “traditional” materials such as leather or feathers (e.g., for pillows), and rendering fat, oil, or grease into a raw material to make products such as soaps or cosmetics.
+If the outputs from this destination are biofuel products (e.g., biodiesel, fuel pellets), or unknown, the material shall be included in the “Other” destination.
+“Biochemical processing” does not refer to anaerobic digestion or production of bioethanol through fermentation.

 Breaking down material via bacteria in the absence of oxygen.
 This process generates biogas and nutrient-rich matter.
 Codigestion refers to the simultaneous anaerobic digestion of food loss and waste and other organic material in one digester.
-This destination includes fermentation (converting carbohydrates—such as glucose, fructose, and sucrose—via microbes into alcohols in the absence of oxygen to create products such as biofuels)
+This destination includes fermentation (converting carbohydrates—such as glucose, fructose, and sucrose—via microbes into alcohols in the absence of oxygen to create new products)

 Breaking down material via bacteria in oxygen-rich environments.
 Composting refers to the production of organic material (via aerobic processes) that can be used as a soil amendment